-Perth is a great city and a fantastic tourist destination.
+Things to do in Perth, WA: Perth is a great city and a fantastic tourist destination.
 It’s also fairly distant from anywhere.
-Perth is a remote city for a good time, with stunning beaches, a lovely wine area, and lively nightlife.
+Perth is a remote city where you can have a good time, with stunning beaches, a lovely wine area, and lively nightlife.
 If being cut off from the rest of the world appeals to you, this place is excellent.

 Summer in Perth